The Most Influential Latin Rock Bands Of All Time | National Hispanic Heritage Month

 Country: United States

-One of the first great stars in the history of modern music, who knew how to successfully fuse jazz, rock, psychedelia and blues with rhythms of Latin origin, was Carlos Santana.
-In 1966, he formed the band, Santana Blues Band, with singer and keyboardist Gregg Rolie.
-The duo was later joined by bassist David Brown, drummer Bob Livingstone, and percussionist Marcus Malone.
+Carlos Santana, one of the first great stars in the history of modern music, is renowned for his ability to successfully blend jazz, rock, psychedelia, and blues with Latin rhythms.
+In 1966, he formed the Santana Blues Band alongside singer and keyboardist Gregg Rolie.
+This initial lineup soon expanded with the addition of bassist David Brown, drummer Bob Livingstone, and percussionist Marcus Malone, creating the foundation of the iconic band that would go on to revolutionize the music world.
+Santana’s fusion of Latin sounds with rock and blues created a signature style that continues to influence musicians worldwide.

 Oye Como Va ft.
 Carlos Santana & Cindy Blackman Santana | Playing For Change